JeroenVandersteen/JerHammer/content/Trainings/List/Fast healer.md

 _Heal +1HP/night_

-You heal exceptionally fast, and heal an extra 1 HP per night for each time you take this talent.
+You heal exceptionally fast, and heal an extra 1 HP per night for each time you take this training.